1. Preface

 </html>

-If you receive the handshake error, the TLS client authentication is working.
+If you receive a handshake error: bad "Upgrade" header, the TLS client authentication is working.

 /etc/nginx/sites-available/insysicom-routermgmt